swei5/michigan_notes/BL-300/11 Corporate Duties.md

 To determine if the directors are acting with fiduciary duties when dealing with M&A decisions, the business judgement rule **DOES NOT apply**.
 Instead, we have the following two tests.

 #### Unocal Test
+Applies when the board wants to block a deal.

 ```ad-important
 **Definition 11.6**: Unocal Test